swiss-ai-center/a-guide-to-mlops/presentation/README.md

 3. Star — if the guide was useful, star the repository on GitHub.
 This helps others find it and gives us a signal that the work is valuable.

-Cycle back to the promise: "You started with a notebook stuck on one machine.
+Cycle back to the objective: "You started with a notebook stuck on one machine.
 Now you know how to take a model to production — and keep it healthy."

 Final words options — pick one, do not say "thank you":